stonybrook-lin539/main/source/background/01_general/00_notation.md

 With time, you will get much better at reading math and it will take you much less effort, but for the beginning I suggest that you do the following to better deal with symbol shock:

 - Assign colors to specific symbols and types of objects.
-  In my personal experience, I can tell pretty easily how well I understand a paper based on how I would color its math.
+  In my personal experience, I can tell pretty easily how well I understand a mathematical text based on how I would color its math.
   At first, it's all just black, but as I gain a deeper understanding of the objects and how they hang together I construct an internal coloring system for myself.
   So grammars are blue, automata green, certain variables that keep reoccurring are purple and teal, and so on.
   If you have a hardcopy of this book in front of you, you can literally add colors to all the symbols, and that way the logic of the pages will reveal itself more clearly to you.

 - Think about **why** certain symbols were chosen.
   Mathematicians care a great deal about good notation, and it really shows.
-  A math paper with a well-designed notation is a pleasure to read.
+  A math text with a well-designed notation is a pleasure to read.
   There's certain established conventions.
   For instance, indices are usually chosen to be $i, j, k$, variables are $x, y, z$, and functions are $f, g, h$.
   But that's just a rule of thumb.